you are read

 and yet, perception happens immediately.

-before conversation begins, before context is given, before intention is explained.
+before conversation begins, before context is given, before the intention is explained.

-tattoos are not neutral. they participate in how a person is seen. they can reinforce familiar categories, confirm expectations, or signal belonging. in many cases, they do this automatically, without being noticed.
+tattoos are not neutral. they become part of how a person is seen. they can reinforce familiar categories, confirm expectations, or signal belonging. in many cases, they do this quietly, without being noticed.

-my work begins where that automatic reading breaks.
+my work begins where that automatic reading starts to fall away.

-rather than adding another symbol or statement, the images interrupt recognition. they alter first impressions, dissolve stereotypes, and remove the wearer from known visual categories. attention shifts without instruction. something registers, even if it can’t be named.
+instead of adding another symbol or familiar statement, these images resist easy recognition. they interrupt expectation, dissolve stereotypes, and remove the wearer from familiar visual categories. attention shifts. something registers, even if it can’t immediately be named.

 you